bbauska/W3Cx-4of5-thru-May-2024/README.md

 4.  </template>

-Note that it's ok to have the **src** attribute empty here, we will initialize it when the template is activated.
+Note that it's ok to have the <b>src** attribute empty here, we will initialize it when the template is activated.

 ### To use a template, clone its content!